alangranteu/LinesinaLandscape/index.md

 Please visit the [Blog](blog.md) where I write about my current interests, including train travel and hiking.
 For the moment I mostly write about the province of Málaga in the south of Spain, where I have lived since 2011.
 In the future I hope to write more about my home country of Ireland.

-Or jump straight to [Every Station Málaga](every-station-malaga.md), a collection of photo essays about train and metro stations in Málaga.
-Did I say "every" station?
-Why yes, it seems I did.
-One day I will keep that promise.
+Or jump straight to [Stations in the South](stations-in-the-south.md), a collection of photo essays about train and metro stations in Málaga.

 If you use a feed reader you can follow this site's [feed](feed.xml) to keep up to date.
 Or if you have a Fediverse account, I usually post updates to <a rel="me" href="https://en.osm.town/@alan">Mastodon</a>.